On model selection consistency of regularized M-estimators: Main results

+It is straightforward to check $\linspan(B_{\infty,{\cS^c}})^\perp = M.$ Thus the lasso possesses the structure given by \eqref{eq:regularized-m-estimator-1}.
+There is a well-developed theory of the lasso that says, under suitable assumptions on $X,$ the lasso estimator is (consistent and) model selection consistent.
+In fact, under a stronger beta-min condition, the lasso is \emph{sign consistent.} As we shall see, the aforementioned struc\-ture is the key to the performance of the lasso.

-Suppose the unknown parameter vector $\theta^\star$ is contained in the \emph{model subspace}: \BEQ M := \linspan(I)^\perp\cap S. \EEQ We seek estimates of $\theta^\star$ that are ``correct''.
-We consider two notions of correctness: (i) an estimate $\hat{\theta}$ is \emph{consistent} (in the $\ell_2$ norm) if the estimation error in the $\ell_2$ norm decays to zero in probability as sample size grows:
+Given an estimate $\htheta,$ there are various ways to assess its performance.
+We consider two notions: consistency and model selection consistency.
+An estimate $\hat{\theta}$ is \emph{consistent} (in the $\ell_2$ norm) if the estimation error in the $\ell_2$ norm decays to zero in probability as sample size grows: